yshui/runa-adventure/src/variance-p1.md

 }
 ```

+And looking back, it's now clear our `Locked<'a>::iter` function was wrong: the `Locked` iterator yields items that lives as long as the `Lockable` type, yet if you think about the semantic of a lock, `Locked` really should only yield item that live as long as the `Guard`.

 (If you really want to keep the lifetime on `Locked<'a>`, there is a way:
 ```rust
 trait Lockable {